Google alums launch Maslo, a digital companion to mediate technology’s uncanny valley

 Ingram, who was a former Sphero employee working on projects like the BB-8 before he joined Google, has thought deeply about how technology intersects with the human psyche and how people create bonds with the technologies they use.

-“We started building robots in 2010 and in the 2012 to 2013 timeframe we wondered what this would look like if we added some personality to this — and some kind of relationship,” says Ingram.
+“We started building robots in 2010 and in the 2012 to 2013 time frame we wondered what this would look like if we added some personality to this — and some kind of relationship,” says Ingram.
 “Whenever we launched these robots out into the world… people had this desire to connect on a deeper level… people wanted to share aspects of themselves with the robot.”

 Meanwhile, his co-founder noticed the same behaviors from people who were interacting with the Google assistants in their early days.